kimjisung78/MCRepair/markdowns/Closure_46.md

 ```
 <br>

-## 2. Used chunks and locations - 1 chunk / 13 locations
+## 2. Used chunks and locations - T2F
+* The number of used chunks: 1 chunk
+* The number of used locations: 13 locations
 ```java
 src/com/google/javascript/rhino/jstype/RecordType.java: 140-146, 147-149 (Divided Locations), 150-151 (Divided Locations), 152-155
 @Override